Grundy's Northern Pride

-Grundy's Northern Pride is an ITV Tyne Tees/Granada series about architecture, presented by John Grundy.
+Grundy's Northern Pride is an ITV1 Tyne Tees/Granada series about architecture, presented by John Grundy.
 A follow-up to Grundy's Wonders, the series covers a wider area than that series (including north-west England as well as the north-east).

 Beginning in early 2007, Northern Pride was broadcast on Tuesdays at 7.30pm (the ITV regional timeslot.
 The "Great Boot of History" (awarded to architecture he disliked) and the "Grundy's Wonder" award (for his favourites) do not feature in Northern Pride.